ZahraHeydari/MusicPlayer/README.md

 # Android-Clean-Arch-Room-Koin(MusicPlayer)

-A Simple Android Mobile Application which has been implemented using Clean Architecture alongside MVVM design and consists of the music player for playing (online/offline) songs.
+A Simple Audio Player Android Application which has been implemented using Clean Architecture alongside MVVM design to play (online/offline) songs by running a service in the background and displaying a notification at top of the screen.

-### Technologies & Methodologies which used:

-- Koin
-- Clean Architecture
-- MVVM Pattern
-- LiveData
-- Coil(Image Loader)
-- ExoPlayer

 ### The flow of player module which implemented: